What Is Choledocholithiasis?

 Frequently Asked Questions

-What is the ICD-10 code for choledocholithiasis?
+What is the code of the ICD-10? choledocholithiasis.

-What are the risk factors for choledocholithiasis?
+Which are the risk factors of choledocholithiasis?

 Does insurance cover ERCP?